asifkd012020/open-itg-aws_runbooks/sagemaker/Runbook.md

  - The AWS SDK.
  - The AWS Management Console.

-To use the **AWS Console** to create a Studio domain and tie it to an existing CG VPC, complete the following steps:
+We will use the **AWS Console** to create a Studio domain and tie it to an existing CG VPC, please follow these steps:

  - On the Amazon SageMaker console, choose SageMaker Studio.